NigelEarle/DevLeague-Modules/-Algorithms/LinkedLists/README.md

   - Doubly Linked List
   - Circular Linked List

+# Suggested Format for Delivery
+The following format is meant to be a guideline for effective delivery.
+Instructors can present material in another way if it is more effective for the students.

+1. Introduce Linked Lists (whiteboard a Linked List)
+1. Present **Linked List** Slideshow: [Linked Lists Slideshow](https://github.com/devleague/slides-js-linked-lists)
+1. Assign **Linked List Generator**: [JS Linked Lists](https://github.com/devleague/js-linked-list)
+1. Have the students whiteboard their solution in small groups
+1. Check in with students and their understanding of **Linked Lists**, and **Linked List methods** (talk)
+1. Verify that students have met the minimum required understanding before moving on.

 ## Acceptance
 - Students have all tests passing on their linked list implementation
 - Students can whiteboard Linked List solution on the whiteboard and explain the following: